Shipping dangerous goods

-When shipping dangerous goods or hazardous materials, you need to know which class your goods fall under and what quantity limits apply.
-This helps you determine the required documentation and packaging and labelling as well as the right transport modes.
+When shipping dangerous goods, you need to know which class your goods fall under and what quantity limits apply.
+This helps you determine the required documentation, packaging and labelling as well as the right transport modes.

 What are dangerous goods?

 Dangerous goods are items or substances that could pose risks to health, safety or the environment, particularly if they are not handled or packed properly.
 A classic example is lithium batteries, which can easily overheat and ignite in certain circumstances.

 Dangerous goods can be solids, liquids or gases.
 They may be pure chemicals, mixtures of substances, manufactured products or individual articles.
 They are classified according to the type of potential hazard, e.g. flammable, poisonous, explosive, radioactive etc.